deepaksood619/deepaksood619.github.io/docs/knowledge/quotes-proverbs/motivation.md

 We do this not because it is easy, but because we thought it would be easy

+I must not fear.
+Fear is the mind-killer.
+Fear is the little-death that brings total obliteration.
+I will face my fear.
+I will permit it to pass over me and through me.
+And when it has gone past I will turn the inner eye to see its path.
+Where the fear has gone there will be nothing.
+Only I will remain

 Antifragile: Things That Gain from Disorder by Nassim Nicholas Taleb

 ### Antifragile